Small. Fast. Reliable.

 Similarly, SQLite allows you to store a 2000-character string into a column of type VARCHAR(50).
 Other SQL implementations would either throw an error or truncate the string.
 SQLite stores the entire 2000-character string with no loss of information and without complaint.

 Where this ends up causing problems is when developers do some initial coding work using SQLite and get their application working, but then try to convert to another database like PostgreSQL or SQL Server for deployment.
-If the application is initially taking advantage of SQLite's flexible typing, then it will fail when moved to another database that uses a more rigid and unforgiving type enforcement policy.
+If the application is initially taking advantage of SQLite's flexible typing, then it will fail when moved to another database that is more judgmental about data types.

 Flexible typing is a feature of SQLite, not a bug.
 Flexible typing is about freedom.
 Nevertheless, we recognize that this feature does sometimes cause confusion for developers who are accustomed to working with other databases that are more strict with regard to data type rules.
 In retrospect, perhaps it would have been less confusing if SQLite had merely implemented an ANY datatype so that developers could explicitly state when they wanted to use flexible typing, rather than making flexible typing the default.
 As an accommodation for those who expect rigid typing, SQLite version 3.37.0 (2021-11-27) introduced the option of STRICT tables.
 These either impose the mandatory datatype constraints found in other SQL database engines, or allow the explicit ANY datatype to retain SQLite's flexible typing.